SimoneCascino/DestinationBuilder/README.md

 }
 ```

 So now there are 2 files, Destinations and FeatureGraph, and no conflicts between them.
-I recommend to always split the destinations into multiple graphs if the app has multipple modules or if it has multiple graphs.
+I recommend to always split the destinations into multiple graphs if the app has multiple modules or if it has multiple graphs.
 If a destination can belongs to more than 1 graph, the Destination annotation can be re-applied.
+The Destination annotation can be applied multiple times to the same composable function, so using different graph names (required otherwise the build will fail with a compilation error) is possible to generate Destinations starting from the same screen.